Jonathanlouiskirk/reVENUE/README.md

 ```

 You are all set!
 Visit our app at the following link on your browser: http://localhost:8000/revenue/
+Welcome to our app!
+To start, just rate your favorite venue from the list.
+Or add a new venue to the list:
 Tell us what you think!
 We'd love your feedback!